parksb/handmade-blog/README.md

     }
     ```

-4. Start local server at `http://localhost:1234/`. `npm start` script opens local server based on `server` directory.
+5. Start local server at `http://localhost:1234/`. `npm start` script opens local server based on `server` directory.
 It occurs an error because there aren't published articles and works pages yet.

     ```bash
     $ npm start
     ```

-5. Publish the example articles and works by `npm run publish`.
+6. Publish the example articles and works by `npm run publish`.
 It converts a markdown documents in `_articles` or `_works` directory to HTML files.

     ```bash
     $ npm run publish article
     $ npm run publish work
     ```

-6. Run `deploy` script if you're ready to host a live server.
-This script builds local files to `dist` directory and creates `gh-pages` branch that contains only the files in `dist` directory.
-GitHub will host live server at `https://{YOUR_ID}.github.io/` based on `gh-pages` automatically.
+7. Run `deploy` script if you're ready to host a live server.
+This script builds local files to `dist` directory and pushes it to `master` branch that contains only the files in `dist` directory.
+GitHub will host live server at `https://{YOUR_ID}.github.io/` based on `master` automatically.

     ```bash
     $ npm run deploy